backtrace-labs/backtrace-node/README.md

 Though the callstack generation is synchronous, note that actually sending the report is an asynchronous process.
 If you wish to synchronously generate and send the error report, use `reportSync` as specified below.
+Note that unlike `report`, the `reportSync` function is also safe to use for `uncaughtException` handlers.

 ### bt.reportSync([error], [attributes])